 You want to keep track of your extensive home library.
 Sometimes people borrow your books, so you'd like to be able to find out who has borrowed books in the past and who currently has your books.
 You need to have a friendly user interface that provides operations such as adding, updating, querying, and deleting data.
 In particular, you don't want to write any code and would like to have the application up and running in five minutes (not counting the time it takes to read this chapter!).

-The first step is to choose a directory to keep all your Qddb databases.
-For concreteness, let's say that you want to store all your databases in ~/Databases.
+The first step is to choose a directory to keep all your

-1$ cd ~
+~

 Lines 1 and 2 set up your databases directory.
-Line 3 establishes a search path so Qddb programs can find any relations in that directorygif.
+Line 3 establishes a search path so Qddb programs can find any relations in that directory.
 Lines 4 and 5 create a new relation in a subdirectory called Library.
 Line 6 invokes a text editor (you could use any editor you like) to initialize the schema (more on that soon).

 The following contents belong in the Schema file: